Activation Steering vs. Finetuning: How Different Are They Really?

 • Pre-MLP vs. Post-MLP: They behave very differently, and post-MLP generally does a better job matching MLP weight updates.

-• But Post-Block » Post-MLP.
-Steering the residual stream, not individual module outputs, is the real sweet spot—both theoretically and empirically.
+• But Post-Block is generally better than Post-MLP.
+Steering the residual stream, not individual module outputs, is the real sweet spot.

-• With only 0.04% trainable parameters (compared to LoRA’s 0.45% using the same rank), our method gets remarkably close to SFT, which updates all parameters.
+• With only 0.04% trainable parameters (compared to LoRA’s 0.45% using the same rank), our method at this post-block location gets remarkably close to SFT, which updates all parameters.

 Where do we go from here?